multitudes/NiceWeather/README.md

 ```

 ### My Data
-I get in the console the converted json data.
-Time to do the layout in my views.
+I display in the console the converted json data and lay the values in the view passing an instance of my model.
 I will add a picker with a list of cities to chose from.
 This can be customized later to add more cities, or the user can add cities to the app.
 For the wind animation I will use an icon in SF Symbols which will rotate with a speed depending of the intensity of the wind.

 ### Accessibility
 Where needed I added labels to buttons that would be difficult for Voiceover to spell like in the sharing button: